UniMath/agda-unimath/src/metric-spaces/action-on-cauchy-approximations-isometries-pseudometric-spaces.lagda.md

   (f : isometry-Pseudometric-Space A B) where

-  isometry-map-cauchy-approximation-isometry-Pseudometric-Space :
+  isometry-cauchy-pseudocompletion-Pseudometric-Space :
     isometry-Pseudometric-Space
       ( cauchy-pseudocompletion-Pseudometric-Space A)
       ( cauchy-pseudocompletion-Pseudometric-Space B)
-  isometry-map-cauchy-approximation-isometry-Pseudometric-Space =
+  isometry-cauchy-pseudocompletion-Pseudometric-Space =
-    ( map-cauchy-approximation-isometry-Pseudometric-Space A B f ,
+    ( map-isometry-cauchy-pseudocompletion-Pseudometric-Space A B f ,
-      is-isometry-map-cauchy-approximation-isometry-Pseudometric-Space A B f)
+      is-isometry-map-isometry-cauchy-pseudocompletion-Pseudometric-Space A B f)
 ```